 - Parents and grandparents are fine, but remember that (1) I have limited room in my vehicle, and (2) much of what we do requires substantial walking, often times through the woods.
 I want everyone to be safe and healthy.
 If you tend to get motion sickness, let me know.
 Some of these roads are winding and twisting.

 - Let me drive.
 If at all possible, I prefer to drive.
 Why?
 If you are driving, your attention is on the road, not the surrounding areas through which we’re passing.
 If you are following in a vehicle, then you’re missing out on an opportunity to hear the narrative.
 By riding together, we can use that time to talk and you can learn about the areas as we pass through them.
-Please note that I drive a BMW X3 (small SUV) so seating is limited.
+Please note that I drive a BMW X5 (midsize SUV) that is lifted and specifically designed for off-roading with seating for four guests.
 Sometimes there is no way except to travel in two vehicles, and if that’s the case, no problem.
 But its always better if I can drive.
 An added benefit to you is that I am using my own gasoline, not yours.

 If we follow these suggestions, the property tour will be a much more pleasant experience, not to mention more productive.
 Your time is valuable, as is ours.
 So lets make the most of it by focusing on real estate when you visit.
 After all, isn’t that the goal?